 power strip/multi usb charging hub

-rechargable batteries and charger
+rechargeable batteries and charger memory card(s) card adapter

 travel power adapters